-As summer heats up, farmers market season is getting into full swing.
+As spring flowers start to bloom, farmers market season kicks off across the country.
 Whether it’s just a few stalls or a major marketplace, it’s the perfect place to find in-season fruit and veggies that are as delicious as they are healthy.

 Fresh produce can help you fill up with fiber, vitamins, minerals, antioxidants and phytochemicals.
 As a bonus, they’re low in calories.

 And considering there is usually little processed food at a farmers market, just about everything there is good for you.
 So consider your shopping bag a powerful tool for managing your weight, controlling your blood pressure, and even lowering your heart disease and cancer risk.

 Buy spring or summer favorites like broccoli, corn, cucumbers, string beans, scallions and tomatoes on your next trip.
 And try a few new ones, too.
 Add these tasty, non-starchy options to any meal to boost nutrition (and flavor):

 - Cabbage.
 Made up of 92 percent water, this leafy vegetable still packs in plenty of vitamin C. In fact, one serving of green cabbage (only three ounces) provides 70 percent of the vitamin C you need each day.
 Before cutting or cooking a head of cabbage, remove its outer leaves.
 Cabbage is also pretty inexpensive and stays good for a long time.

 - Eggplant.
 Not only is eggplant fat-free, cholesterol-free and sodium-free, it’s also a good source of dietary fiber.
 Keep the deep-purple skin on to get the most nutrients.
 When making stir-fry or another dish, add this and other hard veggies early on so they cook all the way through.